 Reviews [click links to read more]:

-“The filmmakers call the film a “suburban nightmare” and that is an succinctly accurate description.
+“The filmmakers call the film a “suburban nightmare” and that is a succinctly accurate description.
 Unfortunately, it’s a little too heavy on the “suburban” without enough “nightmare” until it is almost too late.
 The beginning two-thirds plays entirely too close to Saturday afternoon movie-of-week fare … Thankfully, Jonny Weston and Gattlin Griffith as the two leads are extraordinary and make for realistic, believable siblings.”
-Doc Rotten, Horror News
+HNN

 Cast and characters: